antholeole/blog/src/content/blog/nix-overlays.md

 Some of those look trivial, but tend to actually really clean things up in practice - if you find yourself prop drilling a package everywhere, it might be time to consider an overlay!

 In practice, we see 1 in combination with 2 a lot.
-A popular example is [rust-overlay](https://github.com/oxalica/rust-overlay), which puts a very specific version of rust in the pkgs, so whenever we talk about rust, we know we mean exactly the rust the overlay applied (It ends up being a ton of boilerplate to get a specific rust nightly without that overlay).
+A popular example is [rust-overlay](https://github.com/oxalica/rust-overlay), which puts a very specific version of rust in the pkgs, so whenever we talk about rust, we know we mean exactly the rust the overlay applied (It ends up being a ton of boilerplate to get a specific rust nightly without that overlay.).

 The first important tidbit of information is that nix is lazily evaluated.
 This means that it is perfectly okay to stuff the entire contents of modern development into a massive set, and then pass it to every single nix derivation.
 The packages don't actually get _built_ until you evalute them; `pkgs` takes no time, but `pkgs.redis` gets you redis!